gnikolovski/ckeditor_format_buttons/README.md

 REQUIREMENTS
 ------------

-This module requires no modules outside of Drupal core, but you must download the Format Buttons plugin from https://ckeditor.com/cke4/addon/formatbuttons and place it in the root *libraries* folder.
+This module requires no modules outside of Drupal core, but if you are not using Composer to manage your dependencies, then you must download the Format Buttons plugin from https://ckeditor.com/cke4/addon/formatbuttons and place it in the root *libraries* folder.

 INSTALLATION